JungeAlexander/cocoscore/doc/example/example.md

     cv_results.to_csv(fout, sep='\t')
 ```

-This will produce temporary cross-validation datasets, compute train and test error (i.e. validation error) on each fold and report these errors for different parameter choices.
+After running for about one minute, this will produce temporary cross-validation datasets, compute train and test error (i.e. validation error) on each fold and report these errors for different parameter choices.
 Note that the dimensionality of the word embeddings is fixed to 300 in the example above (the `dim` variable).
 This means that the `-dim` parameter of fastText will not be subjected to cross-validation.
 Fixing parameters like this allows to incorporate prior knowledge into the model training.